 MOTOR VEHICLE ACCIDENT

-Lawrence Road Fire Co. volunteers were among the emergency personnel who responded to a single-vehicle accident during the early morning hours of Monday, May 15, 2006.
+Lawrence Road Fire Co. volunteers responded to a two-vehicle accident that resulted in four people being injured during the afternoon of Friday, June 2, 2006.

 All photos copyright (c) 2006 by Michael Ratcliffe.